Antique Anvils

 Advertising Anvils

-I like antique miniature anvils
+I like genuine antique miniature antique anvils.

 getting

-market than there use to be which has dampened interest and hurt this
+This fact has dampened interest and hurt this

-I like anvils
+I want anvils

 that